command-os/.github/profile/README.md

 > Do you have a Discord or any community on any other social media platform.

-No, f you'd like to ask questions, use GitHub's discussions feature.
+We have a [Telegram Group](https://t.me/+-N87mVIqHvg4N2E8), if you'd like to ask questions, use GitHub's discussions feature.

-- Can I contact you?
+> Can I contact *you*, Visual specifically?

-No.
+Maybe...?
+Why?
+Do you have a crush on me, or, what?